The Trees Keep Returning

 I remember early in my painting journey I wanted some direction as to what I should paint.
 I then had a dream in which my Mother came to me, we were walking along a path near my home and I asked pleadingly, “What shall I paint?” to which She let out a joyful laugh and pointed up to a nearby tree saying “Aren’t they beautiful?”.
 I woke up the next morning feeling quite light about the whole thing.
 To paint the things one enjoys, what more could one ask of life.

-Trees as teachers
+Trees as Marks

 I first began obsessively painting outside.
 In the beginning I made the mistake of thinking that if I painted everything I saw, my painting would look good.
 Through trial and error I stumbled upon a more calligraphic approach, just painting what I was interested in.
 I realised that I could convey more with a single vertical brushstroke against the white of the paper than twenty marks trying to put everything in.
 The trees became marks, intervals of notes across the page.
 What began to matter was not only the marks themselves but the spaces between them.
 Like music, the silence became as important as the sound.
+A musician once said something that stayed with me: the notes are easy to place one after the other.
+What's harder is the space between them.
+It’s this space that gives meaning to the notes.
+This can also be likened to my practice of meditation.
+Sometimes, sitting in the early morning before painting, I notice a gap opening between one thought and the next.
+It's brief, but in it there's a quality of stillness that feels more real than the thoughts on either side.
+This feeling of silence helps me a lot while I paint.
+Sometimes, sitting before a scene, thoughts about composition, colour and tone start crossing my mind.
+Only when these subside — when I can watch without thought or idea — do I feel able to translate what's there, unfiltered, onto the paper.

 Trees as Symbols